2DegreesInvesting/tiltIndicator/.github/CONTRIBUTING.md

 - [ ] Create a website: `use_pkgdown_github_pages()`

-Refactor indicator code to production:
+Refactor each indicator's MVP to production:

 - [ ] Add each indicator as inst/extdata/mvp/indicator.Rmd.
 - [ ] Document authorship in the indocator.Rmd and in DESCRIPTION.